hashmatter/pm/applications/hotpets2019/hotpets2019.md

 and the current decentralized web industry.
-We also introduce p3lib [@p3lib], a modular toolbox for system engineers to build secure and privacy preserving P2P systems. p3lib implements a set of primitives and protocols derived from academia work (onion routing, ShadowWalker [1], Octopus DHT lookup [2], plausible deniability for DHT lookups, onion routing on top of DHTs [@sphinx], [@sphinx-or] and others) that can be used by system developers to enhance privacy of P2P networks build on Dat, IPFS and, more generally, libp2p [@libp2p] and other P2P networking stacks.
+We also introduce p3lib [@p3lib], a modular toolbox for system engineers to build secure and privacy preserving P2P systems. p3lib implements a set of primitives and protocols derived from academia work such as Onion Routing on top of arbitrary overlay networks [@sphinx], [@sphinx-or], ShadowWalker [1], Octopus DHT lookup [2], plausible deniability for DHT lookups, among and others.
+The goal is to provide modular software implementing those primitives that can used by system developers to enhance privacy of P2P services built on top of Dat, IPFS and, more generally, libp2p [@libp2p] and other P2P networking stacks.

 In addition, we outline the current industry needs in terms of privacy engineering,